diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 relatively expensive filtering and moving stuff around in memory?
 No, that would [go insufficiently fast](../hedgehogs.html).

-Inspired by DPP, our flattening transformation categorises each statement by whether it is "scalar", meaning it exhibits no meaningful parallelism, *and* any arrays it uses are *uniform*.
+Inspired by DPH, our flattening transformation categorises each statement by whether it is "scalar", meaning it exhibits no meaningful parallelism, *and* any arrays it uses are *uniform*.
 Uniformity here (and in the next section) means that the size of an array is invariant to the map nest in which it occurs.
 This